elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # and so on) as they will fail if something goes wrong.
 ```

 We can see that this file only contains comments initially.
-But thankfully these
+But these comments
-comments are a helpful indication of what we can do to add seeds for our data.
+are a helpful indication of what we can do to add seeds for our data.
+Let's add
-We just want to add a couple of basic seeds for our application:
+a couple of sample records with the following:

 ```elixir
 # Script for populating the database.
 You can run it as: